DataSF/draft-publishing-standards/canonical-lists/assessor-parcel-numbers-apn.md

 ## Authority

 * Recordation of final parcels maps happens with the Office of the Assessor-Recorder
-* Before being recorded, subdivision maps must be approved by goes through the subdivision process and is approved by the Board of Supervisors per local codes.
-The City and County Surveyor sits at Public Works.
-The assignment of block
+* Before being recorded, subdivision maps must be approved by the County Surveyor, the Public Works Director and the Board of Supervisors

 ## Reference